 2021 is the year for QR codes.
 Every day, businesses discover new potentials of QR codes in marketing, consumer engagement, and communication.
 They are trendsetting because users don’t need an external app to scan them.
 Most of the latest smartphones come with in-built scanners and incredible 4G and 5G internet speed.
 As a result, it has become easier for users to access digital content embedded in the printed codes on newspapers, magazines, billboards, and even clothing.
 Read further and get to know how QR codes for business are helpful.

 QR Codes are Ahead of Time – Link Physical Paper to World Wide Web in Few Seconds

 Imagine opening a YouTube video directly from a book.

-Or, accessing someone’s life history, such as social media account, official website, product pages, contact details, LinkedIn bio, and the direction to his or her physical store via a 2 x 3.5-inch business card?!
+Or, accessing someone’s life history, such as social media account, official website, product pages, contact details, LinkedIn bio, and the direction to their physical store via a 2 x 3.5-inch business card?!

 They can be used anywhere and everywhere that show scope – both for personal and business use.
-QR Codes creates fascinating marketing ideas for all business verticals, from road-side vendors to giant retail stores to luxury brands and even independent professionals.
+QR Codes create fascinating marketing ideas for all business verticals, from roadside vendors to giant retail stores to luxury brands and even independent professionals.

 Who Can Use Them?

 We have seen a recent uptick in the QR codes’ usage, as they contribute to the ‘contact-less & social distancing’ factor of the COVID-19 pandemic.